-Today it is very easy for us to access the time, whether it is thanks to our watch or to technology.
-But before the first watch was invented it was not easy to get an idea of the time, you had to wait until you went to a town to consult the unique clock hanging from the steeple.
-So who invented the watch and in what year?
-In this article, we will go back to the origin of the first watch in order to answer this question.
+Today, it is very easy for us to know what time it is, either through our watch or through technology.
+But before the first watch was invented, it was not easy to have an idea of the time.
+You had to wait until you went to a town to look at the single clock hanging in the bell tower.
+But then, who invented the watch and in what year?
+In this article, we will go back to the origin of the first watch to answer this question.

-The watch first became popular among women by adapting to their necklaces, then in the 19th century, by being miniaturized in the form of a ring.
-Reading the time when the watch was hanging on their neck was not very practical, stiff neck was almost assured.
-As you can see, the watch was used by women more as a fashion accessory than a real tool for measuring time.
+The watch is democratized among women at first by adapting to their necklaces, then in the nineteenth century, by miniaturizing in the form of ring.
+Reading the time when the watch was hung on their neck was not the most practical, the torticollis was almost assured.
+As you can see, the watch was used by women more as a fashion accessory than as a real time measuring tool.

-The first one wristwatch was born at the end of the 16th century, when the Earl of Leicester had the idea of hanging a bracelet on a watch to give it to Queen Elizabeth Ire.
-At the end of the XIXth century the wristwatch is beginning to be adopted because it is much more practical than watches worn around the neck.
-However, this accessory remains almost exclusively reserved for women, because the wristwatch is considered too effeminate by the men of the time.
+The first wristwatch was created at the end of the 16th century, when the Earl of Leicester had the idea of attaching a bracelet to a watch as a gift to Queen Elizabeth I. At the end of the 19th century, the wristwatch began to be adopted because it was much more practical than watches worn around the neck.
+However, this accessory remained almost exclusively reserved for women, as the wristwatch was considered too effeminate by men of the time.
 It was not until the Boer War (1899-1902) and the First World War that the wristwatch was adopted by men.
-In fact, the wristwatch has demonstrated its practicality during the fights and therefore arouses great enthusiasm.
+Indeed, the wristwatch proved its practicality during the fighting and was very popular.

-The first watches were naturally hand-winding watches.
-Every day you had to put your watch back together to re-wrap the spring and allow the watch to function.
-The mechanical automatic winding watch (named at its creation perpetual watch) was born in 1778 thanks to Abrahal Louis Perrelet, so no need to reassemble his watch every night!
+The first watches were naturally manually wound.
+Every day you had to wind your watch to wind the spring again and thus allow the watch to function.
+The mechanical watch with automatic winding (named perpetual watch at the time of its creation) is born in 1778 thanks to Abrahal Louis Perrelet, so no need to wind his watch every night!
 This mechanism remains a technical feat for the time but does not develop.
-It was not until the 20th century with the arrival of the wristwatch that the men's automatic watch and the Women's auto watchdemocratize and adopt themselves in all watchmakings.
-The first watch in Quartz (battery watch) was created by Seiko in 1969, this technology increases the accuracy of watches and is a real revolution in the world of watchmaking.
+It is only in the XXth century with the arrival of the wristwatch that the automatic men's watch and the automatic women's watch are democratized and adopted in all watchmaking shops.
+The first quartz men's watch (battery operated watch) was created by Seiko in 1969.
+This technology increases the precision of watches and is a real revolution in the world of watchmaking.